tskr1681/CA.1/README.md

 `PRPR_REC_EXE`: Specifies the location of the prepare_receptor4.py script, which is included with AutoDockTools

 `FINDPATHS3_EXE`: Specifies the location of the viewpaths3.py script, which is included with Scorpion/Viper

+`LEPRO_EXE`: Specifies the location of the lepro executable for receptor preparation

+`FIXER_EXE`: Specifies the location of the bundled get_scorp_for_conformers.py script

+`PYTHON_EXE`: Specifies the location or name of the python executable